 “From 1958 through 1988, a single had to sell a minimum of one million copies to qualify for gold certification.
 From 1958 through 1974, the minimum requirement for a gold album was $1 million dollars in sales at manufacturer wholesale prices, based on 33⅓ percent of the list price for each album.
 From January 1, 1975, an additional requirement was that an album sold a minimum of 500,000 copies.”

 In 1961, Robert Shelton wrote a review of Bob Dylan for The New York Times that effectively “discovered” the young singer.
-He and Dylan became friends, which may have helped make this an interesting book but not necessarily a reliable source for information of the RIAA.
+He and Dylan became friends, which may have helped make this an interesting book but not necessarily a reliable source for information about the RIAA.

 Lower retail price?